SMSpp-Project/MILPSolver/README.md

 license description file.

-The authors are not affiliated, associated, authorized, endorsed by, or in any way officially connected with IBM, or any of its subsidiaries or its affiliates.
-The names IBM, ILOG and CPLEX as well as related names, marks, emblems and images are registered trademarks of their respective owners.
+The authors are not affiliated, associated, authorized, endorsed by, or in any way officially connected with IBM or Gurobi, or any of its subsidiaries or its affiliates.
+The names IBM, ILOG, CPLEX and Gurobi as well as related names, marks, emblems and images are registered trademarks of their respective owners.